sassoftware/restaf/doc.md

 4.  **items:** The exact object type is not known.
 Use items method to get the information and also use resultType property do decide how to handle that data

 3.  **resultType:** The media type of the result
-4.  **route:** This is an index into the store for this specific result (see section on route later in this document
+4.  **route:** This is an index into the store for this specific result (see section on route later in this document).
+This will be useful if you want to pass a reference to a rafObject.
-5.  **folder:** This is the actual folder in the store - only for advanced users
 6.  **status:** This the http code returned from the api call
 7.  **statusInfo:** An object with details of the status

 Methods (function properties)
 -----------------------------

-Use these methods to interact with restafObj.
+Use these methods to interact with rafObject.
 These functions return either objects or string depending on the data.
 Remember these objects are immutable objects.
 In the document below the common usage patterns are described.

-If the returned value is an restafObj you can use query parameters to drill into a specific value in that object.
+If the returned value is an rafObject you can use query parameters to drill into a specific value in that object.
 Examples are provided below

 #### links method

-The links method will return an immutable object of restafLinks.
-You will use this method when the type of the restafObj is "links".
+The links method will return an immutable object of rafLinks.
+You will use this method when the type of the rafObject is "links".
 But sometimes there will be links even when the type is not "links".
 In those cases the links are usually actions that operate on the whole collection

-    restafLink = restafObj.links( relName );
+    rafLink = rafObject.links( relName );

 relName is the rel of the resource you are looking for.
-The call will return a restafLink that you can use in an apiCall as shown below
+The call will return a rafLink that you can use in an apiCall as shown below

      contentLink   = fileObject.links( 'content' );
      contentObject = store.apiCall ( contentLink );